What is an Intellectual Virtues Education?

 Teaching for intellectual virtues is not an alternative to teaching rigorous academic content.
 Rather, rigorous content provides an opportunity for teachers to foster intellectual character growth.
 The Academy's curriculum is closely aligned with the recently adopted Common Core State Standards.
 Our teachers approach the curriculum thoughtfully and reflectively so that students may develop a deep understanding of the material and practice good thinking, while mastering the standards.

 The Academy’s focus on intellectual character transforms the typical teacher-student interaction, student-student interaction, and even teacher-teacher interaction.
 Our model encourages discussion, argument, deep conceptual understanding, and metacognition -- the ability to decide when and how to use a particular problem-solving strategy.
-Our intellectual virtues model also determines our homework (home thinking), make-up work, and grading policies.
+Our intellectual virtues model also determines our homework (home thinking) and grading policies.

 Education researchers have identified a range of methods and strategies that, when properly employed, are effective at promoting intellectual and other types of development.
 We recognize that students learn in a variety of different ways and at different rates.
 Therefore, Academy teachers make skillful use of differentiated and personalized instruction to develop and deliver curriculum that is accessible to heterogeneous groups of students.

 Creating a “Culture of Thinking”: Teachers and students alike are free and encouraged to wonder, ask questions, and pursue their curiosities.
 Moreover, students respond to and further develop what others in the group have said, requiring knowledge that is accurate and relevant to the issue under discussion.
 This gives students daily opportunities to “practice” intellectual virtues as they master standards‐based core content.